snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions`

-This is the minimum payload that will create a subscription to the data product of the user that the bearer token has been issued:
+The following is the minimum accepted payload.
+It will create a subscription for the user who issues the request, as inferred by the JWT in the request headers.

 ```json
 {